kjmears/kjmears.github.io/_posts/sketchnotes/iwmw13/2013-06-27-iwmw13-david-cornforth.markdown

 ---

-A welcome to the conference
+Adapting to Responsive Web Design